leiyangleon/FSH/README.md

 	date1	-	date for 1st SAR acquisition
 	date2	-	date for 2nd SAR acquisition

-for cropping the image margin and refer to online ROI_PAC guidance for the geocoding command (not included here).
+for cropping the image margin and refer to online ROI_PAC guidance for the geocoding command "geocode.pl" (not included here).

 For ISCE-processed results, the cropping and geocoding have been included in the above ISCE processing (# 1 for insarApp and # 2 for stripmapApp).